mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 }
 ```

-It is disabled by default.
-Please note that even if deletion protection is enabled then even when corresponding pool is deleted from Edge-LB, the NLB won't be deleted by Edge-LB.
-If deletion of all NLBs associated with a pool upon the pool deletion is desired, the deletionProtection should be set to false for all NLBs prior to deleting the pool.

-### Existing ARN
+Accidental deletion protection is disabled by default.
+If you enable deletion protection, you should keep in mind that deleting an Edge-LB pool associated with the AWS Network Load Balancer will not delete the AWS Network Load Balancer.
+If you want to delete all of the AWS Network Load Balancers associated with an Edge-LB pool when you delete the Edge-LB pool, you should set the `deletionProtection` field to `false` for all AWS Network Load Balancers before you delete the Edge-LB pool.

+### Using existing Amazon Resource Names
-Edge-LB can manage an existing NLB by specifying an NLB ARN in cloudProvider configuration
+Edge-LB can manage an existing AWS Network Load Balancers by specifying the AWS Network Load Balancer resouce names in the `cloudProvider` section of the Edge-LB pool configuration file.

+The following code excerpt illustrates how you can use Amazon Resource Names (ARNs) to associate an existing AWS Network Load Balancer with an Edge-LB pool in the Edge-LB pool configuration file:

 ```json
 {